xixu-me/Chrome-Web-Store-Mirror/README.en.md

 1. Open Microsoft Edge
 2. Type `edge://extensions/` in the address bar and press Enter
 3. Enable "Developer mode" in the bottom left corner
-4. Drag and drop the downloaded `.crx` file onto the page
+4. Drag and drop the downloaded CRX file onto the page
 5. Click "Add extension" to confirm installation

 ### Other Chromium-based Browsers